awtrimpe/socks-chat/README.md

 | Socket.IO    |  1.3.6  | Sending messages                         |
 | markdown-it  | 10.0.0  | Rendering Markdown sent in messages      |
 | Highlight.js | 9.15.10 | Highlighting syntax in markdown messages |

+## Contributing

+To start contributing to the project, I highly recommend using a tool like [Pipenv](https://github.com/pypa/pipenv).
+All examples here will be given using Pipenv.

+1. Clone the repository
+2. Install necessary packages
+   - `pipenv install`
+3. Setup git hooks to auto-format code (consistency is king)
+   - `pipenv run autohooks activate`

 ## Formatting